 Jim has had a lifetime of achievements in the Texas Wine industry.
-In 2011, Jim celebrated 30 years of winemaking in Texas.
-He claims, that wine is made in the vineyard.
+Jim has been involved in the Texas wine grape industry since 1981.
+He claims that wine is made in the vineyard.
 A winemaker should just guide the process and not interfere too much.
 Let the wine be an expression of the grape.

-Angela ChapmanRetail Operations Manager & Wine Educator, WSET III
+Angela ChapmanAssistant Winemaker & Wine Educator, WSET III